 MR. CLEAN MAGIC ERASER

-I can’t remember what my life was like before the Magic Eraser came along.
-This one item makes tough scuffs and stains disappear like… magic!
+I can’t remember my life before the Magic Eraser came along.
+This one item makes harsh scuffs and stains disappear like… magic!

 A MIRACLE CLOTH

 Jude’s Miracles Cloths are only available at retail locations.
-You can use their search tool to find the store nearest you.
+Use their search tool to find the store nearest you.
 If you don’t like shopping in person, you can order them online.

 A MICROFIBER CLOTH

 I like to have a microfiber cloth in my bucket for dusting.
-These cloths seem to pick up dust easier than most other types of cloths.
+These cloths seem to pick up dust more easily than most other types.

 GARBAGE BAGS

-It’s a good idea to keep a couple small garbage bags in your cleaning bucket.
+It’s a good idea to keep a couple of small garbage bags in your cleaning bucket.
 You’ll be emptying trash cans and picking up trash from the floors as you go along.
-Rather than making several trips to the garbage can, it’s easier to have a bag on hand, with you!
+Rather than making several trips to the garbage can, it’s easier to have a bag on hand!

 SMALL BROOM AND DUSTPAN

-It’s nice to be able to quickly sweep up dust bunnies and crumbs as you encounter them.
-You can always grab the vacuum cleaner later on to do a more thorough job, but a small broom and dustpan will prove to be a quick fix.
+It’s nice to quickly sweep up dust bunnies and crumbs as you encounter them.
+You can always grab the vacuum cleaner later to do a more thorough job, but a small broom and dustpan will be a quick fix.

-These 10 cleaning supplies are my top must-have items in my cleaning bucket.
-When I’m armed with this arsenal, my house gets tidied up in no time!
+These ten cleaning supplies are my top must-have items in my cleaning bucket.
+When I’m armed with this arsenal, my house gets tidied up quickly!

 Do you have a cleaning bucket?
 What items do you stash in your bucket?